terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 ## Reference Architecture

-### Architecture Diagram

-The diagram describes the resources deployed to run models downloaded from Hugging Face or model files available in IBM Cloud Object Storage.
+The architecture diagram describes the resources deployed to run models downloaded from Hugging Face or model files available in IBM Cloud Object Storage.
 The architecture can be a public network connectivity or a private only.

 ![RHEL AI VPC Architecture Diagram](../../reference-architecture/rhelai-vpc.svg)